-If the program is interactive, make it output a short notice like this
+If the program is interactive, make it output a short notice like this when it starts in an interactive mode:

 Gnomovision version 69, Copyright (C) 19yy name of author Gnomovision comes with ABSOLUTELY NO WARRANTY; for details type 'show w'.
 This is free software, and you are welcome to redistribute it under certain conditions; type 'show c' for details.